saxamaphone69/4chan-x/README.md

   - [x] userscript
   - [ ] .crx extension
     - [x] crx directory that can be loaded as an unpacked extension is created
-  - [x] beta
-  - [x] noupdate
 - [x] port updates made to 4chan-X made since this was forked
+- [ ] Clean up circular dependencies

 ## Other notes

 - A lot of files have circular dependencies, but rollup can handle that
   - but for some scripts that add to the same object I had to merge them, like Posting/QR and site/SW.yotsuba.js
   - sometimes something might not be initialized before use, for example, `$.dict()` and `$.SECONDS`
-    - I moved these to a new file called helpers.ts, which shouldn't have dependencies itself, so it's also available
+    - I moved these to a new file called helpers.ts, which shouldn't have dependencies itself
 - tsconfig.json has `"checkJs": true,`, and a lot of js files report type errors when opened because of unknown properties on objects and reassigning variables with different types.
 These errors don't block the bundle at this moment.
-- old files in the builds directory stay as reference until the new builds are functional, new files go in the builds/test directory
-- old build scripts are also kept around for reference until the new build output is fully functional
 - the es 2020 target was choses for optional chaining
-- @violentmonkey/types was chosen over @types/greasemonkey because @types/greasemonkey only declares the GM object, and not GM\_ functions
+- @violentmonkey/types was chosen over @types/greasemonkey because @types/greasemonkey only declares the GM object,
+  and not GM\_ functions

 ## commits since this was forked